Libensemble/libensemble/docs/user_guide.rst

   desired at each identified optimum. libEnsemble can use the points from the APOSMM gen_f to identify optima and after a point is ruled to be an optimum, a different gen_f can produce a collection of parameters necessary for sensitivity analysis of sim_f.

-Naturally, combinations use cases is supported as well. libEnsemble can be used to optimize simulations fail frequently.
+Naturally, combinations of these use cases are supported as well.
+An example of such a combination is using libEnsemble to solve an optimization problem that relies on simulations that fail frequently.

 The libEnsemble History Array